IMPRINT & PRIVACY

 3.3 Research and consulting activities

-3.3.1 Data storage and data recipient
+3.3.1 Data storage, storage location, and data recipient

 3.4 Conducting online meetings